AriZume/TechLog23-24/README.md

 ## Collaborators

-<p>A special thanks to the following for their contributions and support:</p>
+<p>This project was developed for the "Software Engineering" course at International Hellenic University.
+A special thanks to the following for their contributions and support:</p>
 <table>
 <tr>